Giants vs Cowboys Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 14)

 Remi Robot Icon

-Remi, our AI sports genius, has been pouring over tons of data from every simulation between the Giants and Cowboys and using recursive machine learning and kick-ass AI to crunch the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over mountains of data from every past game between the Giants and Cowboys and using recursive machine learning and impressive AI to boil down the data to a single cover probability.

-Remi has been most watching on the growing factor knucklehead sportsbettors tend to put on coaching factors between a Giants team going up against a possibly rested Cowboys team.
-Trends look to say the true game analytics might reflect a moderate lean against one Vegas line in particular.
+The Algorithm has been most watching on the linear correlation of weight emotional bettors regularly put on New York’s strength factors between a Giants team going up against a possibly improved Cowboys team.
+It appears the true game analytics might reflect a moderate lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.